Ossama98/CovidRunner/README.md

     The player and viruses can be 3D models instead of a box and spheres.
     The player can jump over a virus.
     The player can take a mask from the ground and if so the viruses become harmless for some seconds.
+    The game can be with levels that get harder or it can be an endless runner.
     Maybe make the game a multiplayer game in the second semester course ...
 It can be like a survival race between two players or the player who eradicates more viruses in a limited time wins ...